gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GitHub-App-integration-gij-self-managed.md

 &nbsp;

+### Pre-requisites

+<b style='background-color:#FFF1B6; padding:1px 5px; color:#172A4C; border-radius:3px; margin: 0 3px; font-size: small;padding:2px 7px'>IMPORTANT!</b>

+*   As an initial configuration requirement, admins need to install the GHA in an organization.
+After this setup, only then that Jira instance can read the repositories with Git Integration for Jira app.

+*   Establishing a connection using GHA is a two-way process.
+This requires the Jira instance, where the GHA integration is connected, be accessible remotely from the GitHub server.
+Make the IP of the Jira instance accessible from the internet as well as add this IP address to the GitHub.com allow list.

+*

+*   _[looking for more related info...]_

+&nbsp;

+### Limitations

+*   Only one GHA installation is allowed on each GitHub organization.
+This is because the GHA itself is created each time on the first step of connecting a GHA integration and prevents the reuse of an existing GHA for installing in another organization.

+*   The **Cancel** function on the scope selection page does not do anything.
+When a user installs a GHA created manually, this function redirects back to the GHA page.
+GIJ have no control over it and cannot affect its behavior.

+*   We advise users against renaming their GHAs.
+GIJ uses this name for identifying the GHA.
+However, the GitHub server does not return information about the application rename event.
+Thus, GIJ has no way to receive any information about the new name.
+As the result, the `your GitHub app` link on the **Remove integration** page will return a 404 page error if a GHA is renamed.

 ### Integrate to a GitHub App

-As an initial configuration requirement, admins need to install the GHA in an organization.
-After this setup, only then Jira can read the repositories with Git Integration for Jira app:

 1. On your Jira dashboard menu, go to Git ➜ **Manage repositories**.